-Apple has fully embraced using the technology patent system to their advantage, dating back to Steve Jobs’ determination in 2006 to protect the iPhone before its first release.
-According to the company’s former general counsel Nancy Heinen, “[Steve Jobs’] attitude was that if someone at Apple can dream it up, then we should apply for a patent, because even if we never build it, it’s a defensive tool.”
-Apple’s extensive patent portfolio reveals certain trends in research and development, but also indicates the company’s intent to use its IP as a tool to prevent competitors from either copying existing technologies or bringing Apple’s “original” ideas to fruition first.
+Apple has fully embraced using the technology patent system to its advantage, dating back to Steve Jobs’ determination in 2006 to protect the iPhone before its first release.
+According to the company’s former general counsel, Nancy Heinen, “[Steve Jobs’] attitude was that if someone at Apple can dream it up, then we should apply for a patent because even if we never build it, it’s a defensive tool.”
+Apple’s extensive patent portfolio reveals certain trends in research and development but also indicates the company’s intent to use its IP as a tool to prevent competitors from either copying existing technologies or bringing Apple’s “original” ideas to fruition first.

 Insights Gained Through Apple Trademarks and Patents